privacybydesign/irma-documentation/docs/api-irmajs.md

 irma.startSession(server, request[, method, key[, name]])
 ```

 Start an IRMA session at an IRMA server.
 This function supports all authentication methods of the `POST /session` endpoint of the `irma server`.
+It returns a promise with the response from the IRMA server (the session QR contents) (which can be handled by [`handleSession()`](#handlesession)).

  Parameters:
  * `server`: URL to IRMA server at which to start the session.